stocnet/goldfish/README.md

 ## Installation

-You can install the latest version of the `goldfish` package from source using `devtools`:
+You can install the latest version of the `goldfish` package from source using `remotes`:

 ```r
 remotes::install_github("snlab-ch/goldfish")